topcoder-platform/tc-online-review/README.txt

      respectively.
 Refer to the previous section to find out where to ged a value for <id-of-review> part of the above two links.

-  5. Save Screening, Save Review & Save Approval
+  5. Save Screening, Save Review, and Save Approval

      You don't have to undertake special actions to access these Struts Actions.
      They may easily be accessed from appropriate Create/Edit pages.